1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 > “Spider-Man: No Way Home” collected $260 million in the United States and Canada on its opening weekend.
 Total ticket sales for the two countries totaled $283 million, according to Comscore. **That means “No Way Home” made up 92 percent of the market.** “Nightmare Alley,” which was released on the same weekend, played to virtually empty auditoriums.
 It took in $2.7 million.

+Last year

-### The Top Grossing Movie's Percentage of Weekend Box Office
+### "No Way Home" Collected 92% of the Box Office Opening Weekend
 <div class='weekly-top-percent'></div>